 I made my room as dark as possible.
 This meant turning off and shutting down my husband’s work computer and the literally dozens of lights he has in his workspace, from his hard drive in a clear case to the keyboard, etc… When the router was in our bedroom I had to tape over those lights with gaffer’s tape.

-Also, our home isn’t too far from a road with street lights, and that light shines into our bedroom.
-Now I have room darkening blinds that prevent light outside from getting into the bedroom.
+Also, our home is near street lights, and that light shines into our bedroom, especially in the winter when the leaves have fallen from the trees.
+So I purchased room darkening blinds that prevent light outside from getting into the bedroom.

 8. Avoid eating a heavy snack or meal before bedtime.